Partially hyperbolic dynamics in the 3-body problem: Symbolic and symplectic blenders

+The proof of Theorem \ref{thm:transitivityIFS}, also completed in Section \ref{sec:IFSlocaltransitive}, is based on the existence of the symbolic double blender provided by Proposition \ref{prop:symbolicblenderintro}.
+Indeed, given a $u$-curve $\gamma\subset Q$ and a $s$-curve $\gamma'\subset Q'$, the transversality condition $W^s(P_j;T_j)\pitchfork W^u(P_i;T_i)\neq\emptyset$ and the classical Lambda lemma (see \cite{PalisMelo}) implies that an iterate of $\gamma$ will intersect transversally $\gamma'$.
+Hence, local transitivity for the pair of maps $T_0,T_1$ follows (after some minor extra work) from the fact that we can intersect any $u$-curve with any $s$-curve.

-\section{Symplectic blenders for 4-dimensional symplectic maps}
+\subsection{Symplectic blenders for 4-dimensional symplectic maps}

-The purpose of this section is to introduce symplectic blenders for 4-dimensional symplectomorphisms.
+We introduce now symplectic blenders for 4-dimensional symplectomorphisms.
 The presentation that we propose here is tailored for the application to the problem at hand and we refer the reader to \cite{NassiriPujalsTransitivity}, \cite{BeyondUH} (and the references therein) for other (more general) constructions.